KQM-git/TCL/characters/cryo/ayaka.md

 {% tab title="Kamisato Art: Senho" %}
 **Alternate Sprint**
 Ayaka consumes Stamina and cloaks herself in a frozen fog that moves with her.
 In Senho form, she moves swiftly upon water.
-* Her alternate sprint has the same iframes as other characters' normal sprint.

 When she reappears, the following effects occur:
 * Ayaka unleashes frigid energy to apply Cryo on nearby opponents.
-  * 1A Cryo is applied when Ayaka exits from her sprint.
 * Coldness condenses around Ayaka's blade, infusing her attacks with Cryo for a brief period.
-  * This infusion causes Ayaka's attacks to apply 1A Cryo

 | Attribute | Values |
 | :--- | :--- |
 | Activation Stamina Consumption | 10 |
 | Stamina Drain | 15/s |
 | Infusion Duration | 5s |

+**Notes**
+* 1A Cryo is applied when Ayaka exits from her sprint.
+* This infusion causes Ayaka's attacks to apply 1A Cryo
+* Her Alternate Sprint has the same iframes as other characters' normal sprint.
 {% endtab %}

 {% tab title="Kamisato Art: Soumetsu" %}